Pratik5252/Cosmo-Cloud-Hackathon/frontend/README.md

 ## API Key Setup

-To get your google API key go to - https://aistudio.google.com/app/apikey Copy environment.example.ts and make a environment.ts paste there with your API key.
+To get your google API key go to - https://aistudio.google.com/app/apikey Copy environment.example.ts and make a environment.ts paste it there with your API key.
+And also create environment.prod.ts file with same content